kazumaxneo/MAG_refinement/README.md

 # MAG_refinement

-MAG sequences derived from short reads consist of a set of fragmented contigs that are cutted in hundreds of position.
-Gene prediction is severely affected by such fragmented draft genomes.
+MAG sequences derived from short (and long) sequencing reads consist of a set of fragmented contigs that are cutted in hundreds of position of the genome.
+Gene prediction is severely affected by such fragmented draft genome sequences.
 This script aims to improve MAG contiguity by reassembling bin using a pair of properly mapped HiFi long reads and short reads. <br><br>
-Three isolated genome assembler was used to reassembling bins.
+First, each bin related short and long sequencing reads are collected from whole metagenome sequencing reads.
+Then,three isolated genome assembler is used to reassembling each bin.
 1. Unicycler (hybrid assembly)
 2. SPAdes (hybrid assembly)
 3. Flye (HiFi long reads assembly)